danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/30-package-and-deploy/100-lab-12-deploy.md

 Try to fix the errors, then validate the template again.

+If you want to see the fixed version you can find it here `code/80-package-and-deploy/02-lab12-bad-template-solution.yaml`

 ## Deploying a template using the CLI

 The [`aws cloudformation deploy`](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html) command is used to deploy CloudFormation templates using the CLI.